Old Church Slavonic Institute

-The Old Church Slavonic Institute (Staroslavenski institut) is a Croatian public institute founded in 1952 by the state for the purpose of scientific research on the language, literature and paleography of the mediaeval literary heritage of the Croatian vernacular and the Croatian recension of Church Slavonic.
-It succeeded the Old Church Slavonic Academy, founded 1902 in Krk.
+The Old Church Slavonic Institute (Staroslavenski institut) is a Croatian public institute founded in 1952 by the state for the purpose of scientific research on the language, literature and paleography of the mediaeval literary heritage of the Croatian vernacular, Croatian recension of Church Slavonic and Glagolitic script.
+It succeeded the Old Church Slavonic Academy, founded in 1902 in Krk.

 History

 The institute presents the continuation of the Old Church Slavonic Academy that was founded in 1902 and incorporated into the Croatian Theological Academy in Zagreb as its Old Church Slavonic department in 1928.
-In 1948 Msgr.
-Svetozar Ritig succeeded to revive the Old Church Slavonic Academy in Zagreb, the result of which was the renaming of the Academy into Institute.
+In 1948, Msgr.
+Svetozar Ritig succeeded in reviving the Old Church Slavonic Academy in Zagreb, the result of which was the renaming of the Academy into an Institute.

 Research

-For the purpose of its research, the Old Church Slavonic Institute has created a specialized library containing prints and microfilms of all relevant Glagolitic manuscripts the originals of which are kept in various institutions in Croatia and around the world.
-Its work is primarily channeled into the following publications:
+For the purpose of its research, the Old Church Slavonic Institute has created a specialised library containing prints and microfilms of all relevant Glagolitic manuscripts, the originals of which are kept in various institutions in Croatia and around the world.
+Its work is primarily channelled into the following publications: